 Top / Featured Image: I had in mind some kind of mechanical gauge with a needle in the middle.
 Searches on just “neutral” did not even get close, adding “neutral meter” in Google Image Search (phasers set to “licensed for reuse”) got this black and white motorcycle speedometer on pexels by Mike Bird licensed CC0.
 I modified it to color red the “N” in the bottom and to also color the needle, to emphasize how far you get in neutral.

-The post "When You Stay in Neutral You Never Go Anywhere" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2016/12/in-neutral/) on December 19, 2016.
+The post "When You Stay in Neutral You Never Go Anywhere" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2016/12/in-neutral/) on December 19, 2016.